VijiatJack/I2A2_extra/README.md

 ### Basic Usage
 1. **Select Language**: Choose between Portuguese (Brazil) or English in the sidebar
-2. **Upload CSV File**: Use the file uploader to select your CSV file
+2. **Upload CSV File**: Use the file uploader to select any CSV file
 3. **Review Analysis**: View automatic statistical analysis and data preview
-4. **Explore Visualizations**: Generate various charts and graphs
+4. **Explore AI Visualizations**: Generate AI-suggested charts and graphs tailored to your data
 5. **Ask Questions**: Enter natural language questions about your data
 6. **Get Insights**: Receive AI-powered responses and additional insights